Front Mission (video game): USN campaign

-Understanding Front Mission in its entirety requires playing through both the OCU and USN campaigns.
-They each have their own unique events and mysteries, the latter of which is fully explained only by playing the other scenario.
-The two scenarios also have a plot connection when a link between the Larcus Incident and the Nirvana Institute is established.

 Development

-Origin
+Concept

 Development of the first Front Mission started with discussions between software developers Square and G-Craft.
 Square had never had another developer make a game for them and planning proceeded slowly, but an agreement between the two was finished in the Fall of 1993.
 Game producer and writer Toshiro Tsuchida presented a proposal for a game called “100 Mission” to Square through his own development company, Solid, on G-Crafts behalf.
 When Square producer Shinji Hashimoto first saw the first version of the game proposal, he thought it was “too radical” and usually such proposals would not be approved.
-Square was not enthusiastic, repeatedly telling Tsuchida “no robots”, and being told by Square that game development couldn’t just be driven by a creators passion anymore.
+Square was not enthusiastic, repeatedly telling Tsuchida “no robots”, and being told by Square that game development couldn't just be driven by a creators passion anymore.
 Tsuchida also had difficulty explaining how much of a role robots would have in the proposed game, and so he obtained some development hardware to create a prototype of the title.
 Square was the only publisher at the time willing to consider Tsuchidas’ proposal.
 They finally agreed to make the game because they thought working in a new genre would be stimulating and it was a title they probably could not do themselves as to that point Square had mostly made fantasy games.
 Hashimoto insisted that lighter moments be included, such as the characters hanging out and playing cards, in order to balance the mood of the game which was dark and moody.